isaac-for-healthcare/i4h-sensor-simulation/README.md

-# NVIDIA Isaac for Healthcare Sensor Simulation
+# Isaac for Healthcare - Sensor Simulation

 This repository contains high-performance GPU-accelerated sensor simulation tools for healthcare applications, powered by NVIDIA technologies.